-The current management practices would continue to be implemented under the No Action Alternative, Alternative 1, Alternative 2, or Alternative 3 and existing programs and plans would be updated to reflect new conditions.
+Current management practices would continue to be implemented under the No Action Alternative, Alternative 1, Alternative 2, or Alternative 3 and existing programs and plans would be updated to reflect new conditions.
 The following management practices would continue to be implemented to avoid and minimize potential impacts on water quality under each alternative.
-There are no new management practices, monitoring, or mitigation measures proposed for water resources.

-- Environmental impacts from incidental fuel spills would be avoided by conducting all groundbased refueling activities in a secondary containment area. - Drip pads would be placed under equipment when parked to avoid soil contamination from leaking fluids. - A spill prevention, control, and countermeasures plan would be developed to respond to any event that would exceed spill prevention, containment, and countermeasures quantity thresholds.
-The plan would help to ensure rapid and effective response to incidental spills and avoid contaminant migration to groundwater. - Any spills of petroleum or other waste products would be managed and cleaned up in accordance with applicable state and federal regulatory requirements.
+- Environmental impacts from incidental fuel spills would be avoided by conducting all ground-based refueling activities in a secondary containment area. - Drip pads would be placed under equipment when parked to avoid soil contamination from leaking fluids. - A spill prevention, control, and countermeasures plan would be developed to respond to any event that would exceed spill prevention, containment, and countermeasures quantity thresholds.
+The plan would help to ensure rapid and effective response to incidental spills and avoid contaminant migration to groundwater.

+- Any spills of petroleum or other waste products would be managed and cleaned up in accordance with applicable state and federal regulatory requirements.
 If such a spill included a regulated material or impacted a waterway, the event would be immediately reported to the Nevada Department of Environmental Protection by the NAS Fallon Environmental Program.
-For more information, see Section 3.14 (Public Health and Safety and the Protection of Children). - The operational range clearance plan would be updated and implemented to address any new requirements for the ranges. - Range condition assessment five-year reviews would continue to be conducted, and appropriate steps would be taken, if necessary, to prevent or respond to a release or substantial threat of a release of munitions constituents of potential concern to off-range areas that could pose unacceptable risks to human health or the environment. - Evaluate wells on expansion areas prior to closing to determine if a beneficial use (fire suppression, wildlife/stock water, etc.)
+For more information, see Section 3.14 (Public Health and Safety and the Protection of Children). - The operational range clearance plan would be updated and implemented to address any new requirements for the ranges. - Range condition assessment five-year reviews would continue to be conducted, and appropriate steps would be taken, if necessary, to prevent or respond to a release or substantial threat of a release of munitions constituents of potential concern to off-range areas that could pose unacceptable risks to human health or the environment. - Evaluate wells on expansion areas prior to closing to determine if a beneficial use (e.g., fire suppression, wildlife/stock water) could be established.